Bone marrow: Compartmentalization

 Biological compartmentalization is evident within the bone marrow, in that certain cell types tend to aggregate in specific areas.
 For instance, erythrocytes, macrophages, and their precursors tend to gather around blood vessels, while granulocytes gather at the borders of the bone marrow.

 As food

 People have used animal bone-marrow in cuisine worldwide for millennia, as in the famed Milanese Ossobuco.

-Marrow oil

-An 1892 text provides the following instructions and comments on hair oil: